 Reality Drift — Diagnostic Guides for Modern Systems

 A set of short diagnostic guides designed to help identify recurring failure modes in modern digital, institutional, and information environments.
+Each guide isolates a specific pattern within the Reality Drift framework and translates it into recognizable signals.

 These diagnostics focus on early indicators such as: